JonathanALTEN/grphx/README.md

 - Open a terminal or command prompt and navigate to the root directory of the `GrphX` project.

-- Run the following commands:
+- Run the following commands in the terminal:
 ```ps1
 cmake -S . -B build
 cmake --build build